 Open the Local Group Policy Editor and then go to Computer Configuration, Administrative Templates, and then Control Panel.

-Double-click the Group Policy Settings Page Visibility option and then select Enable.
+Double-click the Settings Page Visibility policy and then select Enable.

 Figure 1: Setting Page Visibilty Group Policy